LukeFix37/Game-Ecommerce-website/README.md

 This is a web application built for the **Gaming Gear Rental** service.
 It allows users to browse gaming gear products, add them to their cart, and place an order.
 The web app features user authentication, product management, and order processing.
 The back-end interacts with a MySQL database, where product details and user orders are stored and retrieved.

 ## Setup Instructions

+1. **Download .zip File**:
+     - Go to the repositroy where it says "Code" and click the down arrow then click download ZIP

-1. **Install Dependencies**:
+2. **Install Dependencies**:
    - Ensure you have a local server (e.g., XAMPP or WAMP) to run PHP and MySQL.

 3. **Create Database**:
    - Import the provided `.sql` file into your MySQL database to set up the necessary tables for users, products, and orders.

 4. **Configure Database**:
-   - Update the database connection in `includes/config.php` with your MySQL username, password, and database name.
+   - Update the database connection in `includes/config.php` with your MySQL username, password, and database name (if needed).

 5. **Put .zip File into htdocs folder**:
    - Move the .zip file into the htdocs folder in the XAMPP application folder